-Missing reference to the concept of materiality (i.e. to paragraph 31 of IAS 1) According to paragraph 31 of IAS 1 disclosure requirements in IFRS Standards are subject to the application of materiality, i.e. a disclosure that would otherwise be required by a Standard need not be provided if the information resulting from that disclosure is not material.
-Hence, under legacy IFRS it is already clear, that the concept of materiality shall be applied to the disclosure of accounting policies.
+Missing reference to the concept of materiality (i.e. to paragraph 31 of IAS 1)

+According to paragraph 31 of IAS 1, disclosure requirements in IFRS Standards are subject to the application of materiality, i.e. a disclosure that would otherwise be required by a Standard need not be provided if the information resulting from that disclosure is not material.
+Hence, under current IFRS it is already clear that the concept of materiality shall be applied to the disclosure of accounting policies.

 Therefore, instead of requiring entities to disclose their 'material' accounting policies, we suggest requiring entities to disclose their accounting policies and including a reference to the concept of materiality in the proposed paragraph 117 of IAS 1.
 In doing so, confusion with respect to the wording can be avoided.
 Furthermore, the new requirements will be linked to the overarching concept of materiality included in paragraph 31 of IAS 1.
-Therefore, we suggest the following wording in the proposed paragraph 117 of IAS 1: An entity shall disclose its material accounting policies.
-Paragraph 31 of IAS 1 states that disclosure requirements in IFRS Standards are subject to the application of materiality.
+Therefore, we suggest the following wording in the proposed paragraph 117 of IAS 1:

+An entity shall disclose its material accounting policies, subject to the general concept of materiality per paragraph 31 of this Standard.
 Information about an accounting policy is material if, when considered together with other information included in an entity's financial statements, it can reasonably be expected to influence decisions.'

-Immaterial accounting policies 'need not' be disclosed According to the proposed new paragraph 117A of IAS 1, accounting policies that relate to immaterial transactions, other events or conditions are themselves immaterial and need not be disclosed.
+Immaterial accounting policies 'need not' be disclosed

+According to the proposed new paragraph 117A of IAS 1, accounting policies that relate to immaterial transactions, other events or conditions are themselves immaterial and need not be disclosed.
 The IASB is proposing this amendment to help entities eliminate immaterial accounting policy disclosures from their financial statements (ref. paragraph BC10(a) of the proposed ED).
-Thus, the new proposed paragraph 117A of IAS 1 intends to eliminate immaterial disclosure but is not requiring the omittance of immaterial disclosure.
+Thus, the intention would be to encourage but not require eliminating immaterial disclosure.

 However, the definition of materiality covers information that 'if omitting, misstating or obscuring it could reasonably be expected to influence decisions that primary users of general purpose financial statements make on the basis of those information' (ref. paragraph 7 of IAS 1).
-Further on, paragraph 7 of IAS 1 states, that material information may be obscured if 'the understandability of the financial statements is reduced as a result of material information being hidden by immaterial information to the extent that a primary user is unable to determine what information is material.'
-To our opinion, to some extent, general explanations within accounting policy disclosures might be helpful for primary users of financial statements.
+Further, paragraph 7 of IAS 1 states that material information may be obscured if 'the understandability of the financial statements is reduced as a result of material information being hidden by immaterial information to the extent that a primary user is unable to determine what information is material.'

+General explanations within accounting policy disclosures might be helpful for primary users of financial statements.
 Therefore, we agree with the proposed wording of paragraph 117A of IAS 1 that immaterial accounting policies 'need not' be disclosed (instead of: 'shall not' be disclosed).
-On the other hand, we observe, that entities tend to present accounting policy disclosures that are too broad and contain only to a small extent entity-specific information.
-Therefore, we suggest putting more emphasis on the IASB's intention to eliminate immaterial ('boilerplate') accounting policy disclosure.
-Proposed consequential amendments to other IFRS Standards According to the IASB, amendments to other requirements in IFRS Standards are not necessary (ref. proposed paragraph BC16 of IAS 1).
+However, as entities tend to present accounting policy disclosures that are too broad and contain entity-specific information only to a small degree, we suggest placing more emphasis on the IASB's intention to eliminate immaterial ('boilerplate') accounting policy disclosure.

+Proposed consequential amendments to other IFRS Standards

+According to the IASB, amendments to other requirements in IFRS Standards are not necessary (ref. proposed paragraph BC16 of IAS 1).
 Nevertheless, the ED is proposing some consequential amendments to other IFRS Standards.
-We acknowledge that the IASB is proposing these amendments in order to align the wording to the proposed new paragraph 117 of IAS 1 ('material accounting policies' instead of 'significant accounting policies').
-However, we suggest to also update the specific disclosure requirements of other IFRS Standards if these are requiring entities to disclose the accounting policies adopted.
-'Voluntary' disclosure requirements included in other IFRS Standards Some disclosure requirements throughout the IFRS Standards encourage, but do not require disclosure (e.g. paragraph 79 of IAS 16, paragraph 132 of IAS 36).
-In the light of the IASB's efforts to help entities focusing on material disclosures the IASB might want to reconsider the wording of "encouraging" entities to provide additional disclosures on a voluntary basis.
+We presume that the IASB is proposing these amendments in order to align the wording to the proposed new paragraph 117 of IAS 1 ('material' instead of 'significant').
+However, we wonder whether specific disclosure requirements of other IFRS Standards would not also be in need of being updated if these are requiring entities to disclose the accounting policies adopted.